solemnsky/solemnsky-haxe/README.md

-Goal 4 | Sketch the project structure upwards of Control (Core, UI, Engine, etc). | Completed Goal 5 | Port code from the old javascript repository, begin writing a central game engine. | Completed Goal 6 | Mature the design and implementation of the game engine, using it to build a tutorial / gameplay demo. | Completed Goal 7 | Mature the tutorial flow, adding features. | Basically done for now Milestone | Add graphics to the demo, make presentable, add it to solemnsky.com. | Working with Grape for graphics Goal 8 | Integrate network functionalities into the game engine. | In progress Goal 9 | Implement a Core (Vanilla) with networking, and make a Demo UI to test it. | Sketched Goal 10 | Find or create UDP utilities. | Researched Goal 11 | Write a simple client-server pair with the UDP utilities, run Vanilla through it. | None Milestone | Add functionality to the client-server pair, make Vanilla playable | None
+Goal 4 | Sketch the project structure upwards of Control (Core, UI, Engine, etc). | Completed Goal 5 | Port code from the old javascript repository, begin writing a central game engine. | Completed Goal 6 | Mature the design and implementation of the game engine, using it to build a tutorial / gameplay demo. | Completed Goal 7 | Mature the tutorial flow, adding basic features. | Completed.
+Milestone | Add graphics to the demo, make presentable, add it to solemnsky.com. | Waiting on graphics from Grape.
+Goal 8 | Integrate basic network functionalities into the game engine. | Completed Goal 9 | Implement a Core (Vanilla) with networking. | In progress, restarting.
+Goal 10 | Make an offline demo UI to test the Vanilla core. | None Goal 11 | Find or create UDP utilities. | Researched Goal 12 | Write a simple client-server pair with the UDP utilities, run Vanilla through it. | None Milestone | Add functionality to the client-server pair, make Vanilla playable | None

 ## build instructions